adonisjs/v6-docs/content/docs/experimental/inertia.md

 ## Installation

 :::note
-Starting a new project and want to use Inertia.js?
+Are you starting a new project and want to use Inertia?
 Check out the [Inertia starter kit](https://docs.adonisjs.com/guides/installation#starter-kits).
 :::

 Install the package from the npm registry using one of the following commands.